 An important problem solved with IPv6 is the enormous amount of new IP numbers that can be given out.
-To this extent, even the smallest node on the internet (a cable modem/dialup) gets a staggering amount of IPs.
-Normally, somewhere in the range of 2^64 to 2^80 addresses.
+To this extent, even the smallest node of Internet (a cable modem/dailup) gets a staggering amount of IPs.
+Normally, somewhere in the range of 2^64 to 2^80.

 With this new address space, people are more easily delegated address space resolving via a reversed DNS zone.
 The main problem we face is that inexperience and ignorance leads people to pollute their DNS zones.

 A hostname on Internet is of the form: hostname.domain.tld Perhaps, if you are a delegation within the 'domain.tld' domain, you will receive a subdomain, which makes your hostname: hostname.subdomain.domain.tld This addressing scheme, which is documented in RFC1178, was devised to organize DNS as a logical hierarchy.